Tesla margins in focus as EV price war kicks into high gear

 The world's most valuable automaker, which commands over half of the US EV market, cut sticker prices on its cars five times between January and April - a move that boosted quarterly sales in the quarter ended March 31 but squeezed its industry-leading profit margin.

-Tesla is expected to report auto gross margin of 23.2% for the quarter, according to 17 analysts polled by Visible Alpha, down from a record 32.9% a year earlier and the lowest since the fourth quarter of 2019.
+Tesla is expected to report auto gross margin of 23.2 percent for the quarter, according to 17 analysts polled by Visible Alpha, down from a record 32.9 percent a year earlier and the lowest since the fourth quarter of 2019.

-Tesla finance chief Zachary Kirkhorn promised in January that margins would not fall below 20% and an average selling price of $47,000 across models.
+Finance chief Zachary Kirkhorn promised in January that Tesla would not go below margins of 20 percent and an average selling price of $47,000 across models.
 Analysts, however, predict further price cuts and margin pressure.

 "While many investors have been hopeful that Q1 margins might be (at their) bottom, we don't believe that will necessarily be the case, particularly given our expectation that further cuts are likely," Bernstein analysts said in a note.

 The company on Friday slashed prices in Europe, Israel and Singapore.
-In the United States, Tesla has cut the price of its base Model 3 by a cumulative 11% since the start of the year, with a 20% reduction in its base Model Y.
+In the United States, Tesla has cut the price of its base Model 3 by a cumulative 11 percent since the start of the year, with a 20 percent reduction in its base Model Y.

-Even as consumers have dialed down non-essential spending over fears of a possible recession, pressuring the EV market, Tesla's rivals such as Ford Motor Co (F.N) have stepped up competition at home.
-Meanwhile in China, Tesla's second-largest market, the company is playing catch up with BYD Co (002594.SZ).
+It has come under pressure as rivals such as Ford Motor Co (F.N) have stepped up competition at home, even as consumers cut back spending on recession worries, while in China, Tesla's second-largest market, it is playing catch up with BYD (002594.SZ).

 Tesla faced trouble at its Shanghai factory on Monday, after employees were informed about the company's plans to cut their performance bonuses, which are linked to the factory's performance, according to online posts and workers.